Stakeholder Mapping: Methods, Benefits & Examples

 We share more details about the benefits of stakeholder analysis (and by extension, stakeholder mapping) inside our guide to stakeholder analysis.

-Anyone that needs to manage, engage, or consult with stakeholders could benefit from stakeholder mapping — in order to more effectively understand stakeholders, get organized, and other benefits we already talked about.
+Anyone that needs to manage, engage, or consult with stakeholders could benefit from stakeholder mapping.
 However, certain types of roles and organizations are more likely to require stakeholder mapping than others due to the nature and complexity of their work.
 For instance:

-• Product Managers – Product managers will often be tasked with stakeholder identification and engagement – and mapping those stakeholders can help them better understand the specific groups they’re dealing with and identify their needs and goals.
+• Account Managers: Account managers will often be tasked with stakeholder identification and engagement, and mapping those stakeholders can help them better understand the specific groups they’re dealing with and identify their needs and goals.

 Common Stakeholder Mapping Models